scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

  - `Tree.symbol` returns the symbol associated to a tree.
 Given that `Term <: Tree`, `Expr.asTerm.symbol` is the best way to obtain the symbol associated to an `Expr[T]`

  - `Symbol.tree` returns the `Tree` associated to the symbol.
-Be extremely careful when using this method as the tree for a symbol might not be defined.
+Be careful when using this method as the tree for a symbol might not be defined.
 When the code associated to the symbol is defined in a different moment than this access, if the `Yretain-trees` compilation option is not used, then the `tree` of the symbol will not be available.
 Symbols originated from